+Geometry (G)

-Geometry (G) 7.G.A Draw, construct, and describe geometrical figures, and describe the relationships between them.
-7.G.A.1 Solve problems involving scale drawings of geometric figures, such as computing actual lengths and areas from a scale drawing and reproducing a scale drawing at a different scale.
+Draw, Construct, and Describe Geometrical Figures, and Describe the Relationships Between Them 7.G.A.1 Solve problems involving scale drawings of geometric figures, such as computing actual lengths and areas from a scale drawing at a different scale.
 7.G.A.2 Draw geometric shapes with given conditions using a variety of methods.
 Focus on constructing triangles from three measures of angles or sides, noticing when the conditions determine a unique triangle, more than one triangle, or no triangle.
 7.G.A.3 Describe the two-dimensional figures that result from slicing three-dimensional figures.

-7.G.B Solve mathematical problems and problems in real-world context involving angle measure, area, surface area, and volume.
-7.G.B.4 Understand and use the formulas for the area and circumference of a circle to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.
+Solve Mathematical Problems and Problems in Real-World Context Involving Angle Measure, Area, Surface Area, and Volume 7.G.B.4 Understand and use the formulas for the area and circumference of a circle to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.
 7.G.B.5 Use facts about supplementary, complementary, vertical, and adjacent angles in multi-step problems to write and solve simple equations for an unknown angle in a figure.
 7.G.B.6 Solve mathematical problems and problems in a real-world context involving area of two-dimensional objects composed of triangles, quadrilaterals, and other polygons.
 Solve mathematical problems and problems in real-world context involving volume and surface area of three-dimensional objects composed of cubes and right prisms.

-Statistics and Probability (SP) 7.SP.A Use random sampling to draw inferences about a population.
-7.SP.A.1 Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
+Statistics and Probability (SP)

+Use Rando Use Random Sampling to Draw Inferences About a Population 7.SP.A.1 Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
 Understand that random sampling tends to produce representative samples and support valid inferences.
 7.SP.A.2 Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
 Generate multiple samples (or simulated samples) of the same size to gauge the variation in estimates or predictions.
 For example, estimate the mean word length in a book by randomly sampling words from the book; predict the winner of a school election based on randomly sampled survey data.
 Gauge how far off the estimate or prediction might be.

-7.SP.B Draw informal comparative inferences about two populations.
-7.SP.B.3 Informally assess the degree of visual overlap of two numerical data distributions with similar variabilities, measuring the difference between the centers by expressing it as a multiple of a measure of variability.
+Draw Informal Comparative Inferences About Two Populations 7.SP.B.3 Informally assess the degree of visual overlap of two numerical data distributions with similar variabilities, measuring the difference between the centers by expressing it as a multiple of a measure of variability.
 For example, the mean height of players on the basketball team is 10 cm greater than the mean height of players on the soccer team, about twice the variability (mean absolute deviation) on either team; on a dot plot, the separation between the two distributions of heights is noticeable.
+7.SP.B.4 Use measures of center and measures of variability for numerical data from random samples to draw informal comparative inferences about two populations.
+For example, decide whether the words in a chapter of a seventh-grade science book are generally longer than the words in a chapter of a fourth-grade science book.